 General School Information:

-Arkansas State University, or commonly referred to as ‘A-State’, is a public university located in Jonesboro, Arkansas.
+Arkansas State University commonly referred to as ‘A-State’, is a public university located in Jonesboro, Arkansas.
 It is the flagship campus of the Arkansas State University System.
-With around 15,000 undergraduate students, it is the second largest university in Arkansas.
+With around 15,000 undergraduate students, it is the second-largest university in Arkansas.
 The university was founded in 1909 and sits across over 1,000 acres of rolling hills.
-A-State students can choose from 156 undergraduate fields of study, and with a 17:1 student to teacher ratio, faculty members go the extra mile to engage their students.
+A-State students can choose from 156 undergraduate fields of study, and with a 17:1 student-to-teacher ratio, faculty members go the extra mile to engage their students.
 With 16 NCAA Division 1 teams, school spirit is high and students are passionate about all things Red Wolves!

 Residence Halls, Photo Credit: AState.edu AState Football Stadium - Lots of School Spirit!